 (Laughter)

-Like my challenging workouts, my meal plans, my journey heal my body after an injury.
-And guess what happened?
-Men started to write me.
-And then, out of blue, for the first time in my entire career, a fitness magazine called me, and they said they wanted to honor me as of their game-changers.
+Like my challenging workouts, meal plans, my journey to heal my body after an injury.
+And guess what happened? started to write me.
+And then, out of the blue, the first time in my entire career, a male magazine called me, and they said they wanted to honor as one of their game-changers.

 (Laughter)

 Was that really game-changing?
-Or is it just conforming? see, that’s the problem.
-It’s totally cool for men to follow me when I about guy stuff and I conform to gender norms.
-But if I about how much I love my wife or my daughter or my 10-day-old son, how believe that marriage is challenging but beautiful, or how a man I struggle with body dysmorphia, or if promote gender equality, then only the women show up. are the men?
+Or is it conforming?
+And see, that’s the problem.
+It’s totally cool for men to follow me when talk about guy stuff and I conform to gender norms. if I talk about how much I love my wife or my daughter my 10-day-old son, how I believe that marriage is challenging beautiful, or how as a man I struggle with body dysmorphia, or if promote gender equality, then only the women show up. are the men?
 So men, men, men, men!

 (Applause)

 I understand.
-Growing up, we tend to challenge other.
-We’ve got to be the toughest, the strongest, the bravest men we can be.
-And for many of us, myself included, our identities are wrapped up in whether or at the end of the day we feel like we’re man enough.
-But I’ve got challenge for all the guys, because men love challenges.
+Growing up, we to challenge each other.
+We’ve got to be the toughest, the strongest, bravest men that we can be.
+And for many of us, included, our identities are wrapped up in whether or not at the end of the day feel like we’re man enough.
+But I’ve got a challenge for the guys, because men love challenges.

 (Laughter)